Frequently asked questions about purchasing my art, shipping, and my artwork.

 I would like to order a custom painting, where can I do that?

 Please go to this page and fill it out as best you can.
 I will get back to you as soon as possible.
 I have some services with set prices (such as pet portraits), but other paintings need to be priced per project.
+Please also take a moment to look at other original art in my store to get an idea what it might cost.
+I no longer accept custom art commissions under $100.

 How do I take care of my artwork?